kunalsheth/units-of-measure/benefits/safe-flexibility.md

 {{site.lib}} allows you to define relationships between quantities at the type level.
 All you have to do is pass a "proof" (`::p`).

 > Technical Note:
-"Proof passing" is a technique invented by Kunal Sheth.
+"Proof passing" is a novel technique which leverages Kotlin's type inference and method overloading capabilities.
-It allows dimensional relationships to be used as bounds for UOM type parameters by exploiting Kotlin's type inference and method overloading capabilities.
+It allows dimensional relationships to be used as bounds for UOM type parameters.

 This means, for example, that we can write generic integration, differentiation, & stdev utilities.